math-cheveux/covalent/README.md

 backend and its frontends.
 This library was thought for Angular render processes, but it can be used for other project types.

-In Covalent, Electron is the master: the backend exposes its features to the render processes, the _controllers_ classes expose their functions.
+In Covalent, Electron is the master: the backend exposes its features to the render processes, the _controller_ classes expose their functions.
-On the render side, each controller is associated with one (or several) class, called _proxy_, to provide the controllers features to the front.
+On the render side, each controller is associated with one (or several) _proxy_ class to provide the controllers' features to the front.
-The controllers and their proxys share an interface, called _bridge_, that defines the functions exposed by controllers.
+Controllers and their proxies share a _bridge_ interface that defines the functions exposed by controllers.

 ## Communication types